Make Spinach Pesto

 The book has several other pestos and I typically add a little of this and a little of that until the consistency and taste fits what I am serving.
 If you are aiming for a thick, textured sauce, so be sure to not over-blend.
 Many greens, arugula included, are much bitter than an herb like basil.
 This bitterness can be balanced with an extra dash of oil, cheese, salt and pepper.
 Try switching around any of the four elements to create your unique pesto.
 Kale, Romano, pecans, and sunflower oil?
 Hey, could be a hit…

 Creativity in the home kitchen is perhaps the most crucial ingredient when it comes to keeping favorite recipes fresh and versatile.
-Cooking the same stuff the same way all the time is the recipe for diminishing enjoyment of go-to foods.
+Cooking the same stuff, the same way all the time is the recipe for diminishing enjoyment of go-to foods.
 Keep your clutch players in the game by allowing life and inspiration to mix up the ingredient roster.

-Pesto Made From Arugula or Other Greens
+Pesto Made from Spinach or Other Greens

 Use what green that you have available!
 Whether it been green, leafy vegetables or fresh herbs.
 You can make this a low fodmap condiment by using the garlic infused oil recipe below also!